FunnelKit

 Wait 1 hour for the first cart reminder, not instantly.
 Or, send review requests 7-10 days post-purchase (or 3 days after delivery).

-• No clear CTA button
+• No clear or multiple competing CTAs

 A newsletter packed with three links, a blog mention, and multiple CTAs confuses the reader.
 No clarity means no clicks.

 Each campaign should have one purpose, such as Shop Now, Leave a Review, or Read This Guide.
+Use a large, bold button to make that single CTA impossible to miss.

-Frequently Asked Questions (FAQs) About WooCommerce Automated Email Marketing
+Frequently Asked Questions

-Can WooCommerce send emails?
+How does WooCommerce send emails?

 WooCommerce automated emails are a game-changer for any store owner looking to drive engagement, increase sales, and build lasting customer relationships all on autopilot.